MooersLab/MooersLab/README.md

 #### PyMOL
 - [pymolrc](https://github.com/MooersLab/pymolrc) My pymolrc file.
-- [pymolsnips](https://github.com/MooersLab/pymolsnips) Contains extensive instructions on installing 19 text editors.
+- [pymolsnips](https://github.com/MooersLab/pymolsnips) A large collection of PyMOL macro language (pml) code snippets.
+Contains link to a webpage with extensive instructions on installing 19 text editors.
-- [pymolshortcuts](https://github.com/MooersLab/pymolshortcuts) Very useful for non-coders.
+- [pymolshortcuts](https://github.com/MooersLab/pymolshortcuts) A large collection of functions mapped to aliases or shortcuts.
+This colleciton of functions is very useful for non-coders.
-- [EasyPyMOL](https://github.com/MooersLab/EasyPyMOL) Support for horizontal scripting.
+- [EasyPyMOL](https://github.com/MooersLab/EasyPyMOL) Support for horizontal scripting in PyMOL.
 - [orgpymolpysnips](https://github.com/MooersLab/orgpymolpysnips) Support for literate programming in org-mode with PyMOL.
 - [rstudiopymolpysnips](https://github.com/MooersLab/rstudiopymolpysnips) Support for literate programming in Rstuido with PyMOL.
 - [taggedpymolpysnips](https://github.com/MooersLab/taggedpymolpysnips) Support for literate programming in JuptyerLab Lab with tagged snippets with the elyra-snippets extension and with PyMOL.
 - [jupyterlabpymolpysnips](https://github.com/MooersLab/jupyterlabpymolpysnips) PyMOL Python snippets for use in JupyterLab with the jupyterlab-snippets extension.
 - [colabOpenSourcePyMOLpySnips](https://github.com/MooersLab/colabOpenSourcePyMOLpySnips) PyMOL Python snippets for use in Colab with open source PyMOL.
-- [colabPyMOLpySnips](https://github.com/MooersLab/colabPyMOLpySnips) PyMOL Python snippets for use in Colab with the incentive PyMOL.
+- [colabPyMOLpySnips](https://github.com/MooersLab/colabPyMOLpySnips) PyMOL Python snippets for use in Colab with the incentive version of PyMOL.
-- [PyMOL wall hangings](https://github.com/MooersLab/PyMOLwallhangings) Protocol for making oversized images to be framed and hung on the wall.
+- [PyMOL wall hangings](https://github.com/MooersLab/PyMOLwallhangings) Protocol for making oversized images to be framed and hung on a wall.
 <!--
 ## Structure-based Drug Design
 -->

 ## R statistial program
-- [rstudiopymolpysnips](https://github.com/MooersLab/rstudiopymolpysnips) Support for literate programming in Rstuido with PyMOL.
+- [rstudiopymolpysnips](https://github.com/MooersLab/rstudiopymolpysnips) Support for literate programming in Rstuido with python code for PyMOL.

 ## Small Angle Scattering